 Types of bridgework

 Implant Supported Restorations- dental implants and implant-supported bridges are an option to replace either a single missing tooth or for multiple missing teeth or even to replace all the teeth in an arch.
-Dental implants offer the most stable and naturally functioning results and key benefits for your long term oral health and wellness.
+Implants offer the most stable and naturally functioning results and key benefits for your long term oral health and wellness.

 Dental Bridge vs. Dental Implant